 Arbitration is another alternative to litigation.
 As with mediation, both parties must consent to arbitration and jointly retain the arbitrator.
 Arbitrations are conducted by senior family law counsel or retired family law Judges.

 How much does it cost to get a separation agreement in Alberta?

 There is no one-size-fits-all answer to this question, as cost can depend on the specifics of your situation.
 However, you can expect to pay between $1,000 and $5,000 for a legal separation agreement in Alberta.
 Additionally, many lawyers may charge an additional fee for court appearances or document production.

 Can you write your own separation agreement in Alberta?

 Yes, you can write your own separation agreement in Alberta.
 This document will outline the terms and conditions of your relationship and should be tailored to meet the unique needs of both parties.
-The key things to include are provisions for child custody, spousal support payments, property settlement agreement, and any other related matters that may come up during a divorce proceedings.
+The key things to include are provisions for child custody, spousal support payments, property settlement agreements, and any other related matters that may come up during divorce proceedings.

 If you have specific questions about how to write a separation agreement or need help drafting one specifically for your situation, please do not hesitate to contact an attorney.
 They will be able to provide advice on what is required in order for the contract to be considered valid under law.

 Do I need a solicitor for a separation agreement?